hegde95/RLColab/README.md

 Step 2: Add the PPO.ipynb, lib and checkpoints folder to a folder on your Google Drive

-Step 3: Configure as needed and run the CoLab Notebook
+Step 3: On the drive, open PPO.ipynb using Google Colaboratory.
+Configure as needed and run the CoLab Notebook

 Step 4: Download the needed model from the checkpoints folder on drive to the checkpoints folder on your local